-It seems never a day goes by these days without getting an enticing email offer in your inbox for some new art instruction videos.
+It seems never a day goes by these days without getting an enticing email offer in your inbox for some new art instruction video.
 And all are offering to reveal valuable secrets from a master painter that will help you become a better painter.

 If you end up buying several of these art instruction videos, you can rapidly end up spending hundreds or even thousands of dollars.
 But are you spending your money wisely? and is this an effective method of learning how to paint?

 I have done some research into learning theory to try to find out the answers to these questions.
 The answer was not what you would think, and I end the article with some suggestions for how to get the best out of these videos.

 The Research on Video-Based Instruction